Children of the New World: Reception

 Children of the New World was chosen by the New York Times as one of the 100 Notable Books of 2016.

 Film adaptations

 In June 2018, it was reported that producer Theresa Park had acquired the screen rights to "Saying Goodbye to Yang".
 It was later announced that the adaptation would be directed by South Korean-American filmmaker Kogonada.

+The film, titled After Yang, was released in 2021.

 Lulu Wang, director of The Farewell, announced in July 2019 that she was working on a sci-fi film as an adaptation of the book.